-This guide was created to provide a starting point for researching private companies.
+This guide was created to provide a starting point and strategy for researching private companies.
 Use the tabs across the top of the page to explore all aspects of researching a private company.
-Some of the resources listed in this guide are subscription databases and may only be accessed by current students, faculty, and staff of Bentley University.

 A private company does not trade its stock on a stock market so it is not required to file detailed financial information with the SEC (Security Exchange Commission).
 A private company can be a large corporation, medium sized or a small (mom & pop) business.
 A private company can also be a subsidiary or division of a larger company or a large company with subsidiaries or divisions.

 Private Companies are more difficult to find information about and more time consuming to research.
 The information that is available will be less specific and less certain than information available for public companies.
 Private company information may also be available in one resource and not another.